riton/awesome-tools/README.md

 Curated list of awesome tools I'm using or plan to use.

 Why another _awesome list_ you asked ?
 To keep track of the various tools I'm discovering or using.
-In a single place and easily editable.
+In a single easily editable place.

 ## Contents